Penguins and Auks

 This seabird photo album comprises penguins (Spheniscidae) and auks (Alcidae) photographed in pelagic and coastal habitat.
 See Taxonomy note at the end of this page.
 The first gallery features portraits of several species together with some subspecies from penguin and auk families.
 Subsequent galleries display some behavioural aspects of these bird families.

 Penguins and Auks

 Penguin and Auk Notes

 Penguins are marine and pelagic birds, mainly in cold waters of Antarctic and subantarctic, the exception is the Galapagos penguin.
 Auks habitat is northern hemisphere marine and pelagic often in found the neritic zone.
 Both families roam out at sea and only come to land to breed and raise their young.
 They drink salt-water and filter excess salt from their bloodstreams using salt glands located in their head above the eyes and excrete excess salt from the nostrils.
-Both these families have less pronounced nostrils than albatrosses and other Procellariiformes with grooves that guide salt excretions from the nostrils to the tip of the bill.
+Both these families have less pronounced noses than albatrosses and other Procellariiformes with grooves that guide salt excretions from the nostrils to the tip of the beak.